Tips for recording video messages at home

-- Plan out what you want to say and practice it a few times on camera.
+- Plan out what you want to say and practice your message on camera.
 Record as many takes as you need until you feel comfortable with the end product.

-- Look into the camera and not at the screen.
+- Look into the camera, not at the screen.
 The camera is the little dot at the top of your laptop monitor which might have a light.
-Also, maintain eye contact and don’t let your gaze wander.
+Try to maintain “eye contact” with the camera and don’t let your gaze wander too often.

 - Mind your body language.
-Don’t touch your face.
-Sit up.
+Try not to touch your face.
+Sit up straight.
 Keep your chin up and your shoulders down.

 - Keep it brief.
 Most people won’t watch a video for longer than a couple minutes.
 Say the most important thing(s) at the beginning of the video.

 - Pause at the beginning and end of your message.
-When you start recording, count to 5 in your head before you begin speaking and then count to 5 silently again when you’re done speaking before you stop the recording.
+Count to 5 in your head after you hit record before you begin speaking.
+When you’re done, count to 5 again before you stop the recording.

 - Take a still photo of yourself to accompany the video.
 Most video platforms ask for a thumbnail image to accompany the video, and if they don’t have one will pick a frame from the video.
 Creating your own still image by taking a photo of yourself where you like how you look will ensure that the preview/thumbnail will be one you’re happy with.